Trust & safety

 Suspicious view or engagement patterns

-If a boost's views or engagement look inorganic — bursts, mismatched ratios, view sources that don't match the post's reach — the reward is put on hold pending review rather than auto-paid.
-Most of these clear on their own once the metrics settle; the rest go to a human reviewer.
+If a boost's views or engagement look inorganic — bursts, mismatched ratios, view sources that don't match the post's reach — the reward is put on hold rather than auto-paid.
+Most of these clear on their own once the metrics settle; the rest get a human look.

 Out-of-scope content